CodeKnight314/Crowd-Counting-Pytorch/README.md

 # Crowd-Counting-Pytorch

 ## Overview
+Overview
-This repository is built for educational purposes on CSRNet in crowd counting, a frequented practice by others over the past half-decade.
-This repository's attempt at novelty focuses on the application of the model with crowd behavior visualization.
-Alongside the commonly implemented CSRNet model, image and video inference scripts are developed for public usage.
-However, video script currently does not support real-time inference through camera.
+This repository is built for educational purposes on CSRNet in crowd counting, a frequent practice by others over the past half-decade.
+Crowd counting is a crucial task in computer vision, aimed at estimating the number of individuals in an image or video.
+It has a wide range of applications, from public safety and event management to retail analytics and urban planning.

-It's well demonstrated that CSRNet can density based regression which predicts the number of people in the crowd without using bounding boxes.
-However, since the model is directly predicting the crowd density of a crowd, the model is prone to higher error rates.
+This repository includes:
+- CSRNet Model Implementation: A PyTorch implementation of the CSRNet model.
+- Image Inference Script: A script to perform inference on a folder of images, generating crowd density heatmaps and overlaying them on the original images.
+- Video Inference Script: A script to perform inference on a video file, generating crowd density heatmaps for each frame and overlaying them on the original frames.

+These scripts provide a simple and effective way to apply CSRNet to real-world data, enabling users to quickly visualize and analyze crowd density in their images and videos.

 ## Usage
 - For image inference, run the following code snippet.